 Special offer: All creative writing online courses include a free 12-week digital subscription to Granta Magazine!

-The course is perfect for new writers and writers trying to write more regularly.
-Over 12 weeks of inspirational teaching, exercises and assignments you will learn how to write short stories and receive personalised feedback on your work from Anjali.
+The course is the perfect introduction to writing fiction for new writers and anyone wanting to write more regularly.
+Over 12 weeks of inspirational teaching, exercises and assignments you will receive personalised feedback on your work and learn how to write short stories.

 Classes are capped at 15 places to ensure a high quality experience.
 Book quickly to secure your place.

 - Getting started – explore exercises to release your creativity and meet your fellow students.

 - Character – getting to know your characters inside-out and how to write credible dialogue.

 - Finding the story – how finding the right structure can make even the simplest story engaging.